maya034/Churn-Analysis/README.md

 I always follow the rules and guidelines set by the company, ensuring compliance with our code of conduct and established policies.
 For example, in recent projects, I made sure to strictly follow our procedures, which resulted in [mention a positive outcome or achievement].
 I also stay updated on client-specific requirements, helping us maintain strong client relationships.
 Additionally, I consistently meet submission deadlines on I Expense, emphasizing accuracy and timeliness.
 My commitment to compliance is a daily practice, contributing to our team's success.
 Looking ahead, I'm eager to continue upholding these standards and contributing to our culture of excellence

+I consistently prioritize and adhere to all aspects of compliance, including the company-wide code of conduct, established procedures, and policies.
+In doing so, I actively contribute to a work environment that aligns with our organizational values and ethical standards.
+For instance, during [specific project or initiative], I ensured strict adherence to our established procedures by [provide a specific example or achievement].
+Additionally, my proactive approach to staying updated on any changes in client-specific requirements has been instrumental in maintaining strong client relationships.
+Furthermore, I have consistently met or exceeded timelines for submissions on I Expense, showcasing my dedication to timeliness and accuracy in financial processes.

+This commitment to compliance is not just a checkbox for me; it is ingrained in my daily work, contributing to the overall success of our team and the organization.
+Moving forward, I am eager to continue championing a culture of compliance and excellence, ensuring that our practices align seamlessly with industry standards and regulations."